List of longest-serving members of the Union Council of Ministers

-The following is a list of the longest-serving ministers of the Union Council of Ministers of India, listing only those individuals who served at least 10 years in Union ministries.
+The following is a list of the longest-serving ministers of the Union Council of Ministers of India, listing those individuals who served at least a decade in Union ministries.
+As of October 2025, 87 Union ministers have served for at least 10 years in office, including 19 who served for 15 years or more and five who served for at least 20 years.
 As ministers often hold multiple portfolios during their respective tenures, only their final portfolios and the periods they served in their ranks are displayed here.
 Party affiliations are those held during the tenure (s) in office of each respective officeholder.
 Since the first Union Council was established in 1947, its members have been categorised into the following five ranks (in descending order):